robby1012/rust-avx512-benchmark/README.md

 # rust-avx512-benchmark
 AVX-512 Benchmark Comparison written in RUST

+IMPORTANT : Make sure your CPU has AVX-512 feature

 ## Requirement
 This SIMD features still experimental, so you need to use Rust nightly